libretro/docs/docs/development/shader/slang-shaders.md

 ### Samplers

 Which samplers are used for textures are specified by the preset format.
 The sampler remains constant throughout the frame, there is currently no way to select samplers on a frame-by-frame basic.
 This is mostly to make it possible to use the spec in GLES2 as GLES2 has no concept of separate samplers and images.

+### sRGB

+The input to the filter chain is not presented as an sRGB texture.
+Likewise, the final pass does not render to an sRGB backbuffer by default.

+In practice, this means that shaders which need linear-light processing should perform explicit linearization themselves, usually in an early pass, and convert back to the desired output transfer function in a later pass.

+This approach also gives shader authors more control over gamma handling.
+For example, a preset can insert a pass which linearizes the source into a floating point render target, perform blending or lighting work in linear space, and then apply gamma correction before the final SDR output pass.

 ## Caveats